bl4ck5un/tc-website/content/dev.md

 ## Weather
 - To be filled

-# Features of Town Crier in the future
+# Future Town Crier features

-* Respond with a delay
+* Preprogrammed response delays

-	Currently TC could only respond to a query immediately once discover it.
-The `FlightInsurance` Contract, for example, requires a user to send two separate transactions, calling `insure()` and `request()` respectively, for one query due to this limitation.
-If TC supports the feature of responding with a delay, a user could buy a policy a certain period ahead the departure time.
-And within this single transaction, he could use the parameter `timestamp` in the `request()` interface to ask TC not to fetch data from the website until it has come to the scheduled departure time.
-Only the flight state scraped then matters in this application.
+	Currently TC can only respond to a query immediately.
+This limitation meants that the `FlightInsurance` Contract, for example, requires two separate transactions---calls to its `Insure()` and `Request()` functions respectively---for a single user and policy.
+Once TC supports the feature of responding with a preprogrammed delay, the `FlightInsurance` Contract will be able to specify a future query time for a given flight by using the parameter `timestamp` in the `request()` interface for TC.
+With this usage, TC will fetch data from the target flight-information website only at the scheduled departure time, eliminating the need for a user to call `Request()` in the `FlightInsurance` Contract.

-* Encrypted query
+* Sensitive-data management

-	In some applications such as the Steam Trade, a user's account and key is required to access the trade information on the website.
-Such sensitive data in query should be encrypted before sent to the contract.
-Currently TC could only process plain data but we expect to add this feature in the near future.
+	In some applications, TC must manage sensitive data beyond query parameters, such as user credentials.
+An example is the `SteamTrade` Contract described in the Town Crier paper.
+This contract allows users to buy and sell games from one another.
+It requires that TC have access to a user's account credentials in order to verify that ownership of a game has been transfered in the course of a  trade.
+In the near future, TC will be instrumented to perform secure management of credentials and other sensitive data.

-* More websites to suppport
+* More websites

-	There are only a few scrapers so applications TC can support are very limited.
-We look forward to your proposals and designing scrapers and applications for TC!
+	In the current alpha version of TC, only a few scrapers are supported.
+We look forward to your ideas about what new scrapers and applications TC should support!

 [Ropsten (Revived)]: https://github.com/ethereum/ropsten/blob/master/revival.md
 [here]: https://github.com/ethereum/ropsten